UVVM/UVVM/uvvm_util/doc/rst/_build/html/_sources/func_cov_pkg_overview.rst.txt

       TB_WARNING alert is generated whenever this occurs.

 .. hint::
-    When loading a database, the coverage report will be written to the log.
-In this case, it also contains the number of TC that have accumulated coverage for the given coverpoint.
-This way one can see if there is a missing TC for instance when setting the *alert_level_if_not_found* parameter in ``load_coverage_db()`` to TB_NOTE or NO_ALERT.
+    * When loading a database, the coverage report will be written to the log.
+In this case, it also contains the number of testcases that have accumulated coverage for the given coverpoint.
+This way one can see if there is a missing testcase for instance when setting the *alert_level_if_not_found* parameter in ``load_coverage_db()`` to TB_NOTE or NO_ALERT.
+    * The overall coverage report will also contain a new column NUM TESTCASES indicating the total number of testcases that have accumulated coverage for each coverpoint.

 .. code-block:: none